abteilung/typo3-cms-speciality-distribution/README.rst

 	# Install the extension containing the distribution
 	-> Open the Extension Manager
-	-> Search for extension "speciality_distribution" and install it.
-(Install EXT:vhs first, if you encounter an exception during installation)
+	-> Firstly, deactivate CSS styled content (EXT:css_styled_content) -> Search for extension "speciality_distribution" and install it.
+It can take a while!
-	-> wait and :)
+	-> At the end of the installation, reload the whole Backend and :)

 .. _system requirement: http://wiki.typo3.org/TYPO3_6.2#System_Requirements